-Generosity Toolkit Facilitator Guide - In Person Meetings
+Generosity Toolkit Facilitator Guide - Online Session

 The Generosity Toolkit is a resource for your PCC to meet together and reflect on your shared experience of generosity in the life of your church.
-By working through the cards in this pack, you will look in depth at what generosity is, consider what you are already doing well, and where you could improve to grow in generosity.
+By working through the cards in this pack, you will look in depth at what generosity is, consider what you are already doing well, and where you could grow generosity further.